ysyk2021/the-ai-writing-assistant-collaborating-with-machine-learning-for-more-efficient-and/src/chapter-2-2.md

-Understanding AI in Writing - Types of AI in Writing
+Types of AI in Writing
 ===============================================================

 Artificial intelligence (AI) can be used in writing education in a variety of ways, from grammar and style checking to idea generation and organization.
 In this chapter, we will explore the different types of AI in writing.